scHarvey/resume/README.md

 With over 15 years of experience doing everything from database design to web application development to my current position as Lead Application Developer, I have developed, and continue to expand, a broad array of skills that I feel make me a value to any company.
 I'm a highly talented and well rounded individual with a proven ability to meet and beat deadlines, the ability to transform abstract ideas into real world applications, and to the vision to see how to streamline troublesome processes.
-My goal is to be a guru for using technology to make lives easier, be it on the web or mobile applications, and to help mentor other developers.

 *   *   Web Development
     *   Mobile Application Development